What is Embodiment?

 Embodiment is a finding peace, divinity, and love within your body.
 True practices of embodiment will cultivate these feelings and will work towards negating lack of diversity and acceptance of bodies in many fashions and forms.

 “To confine the beauty and value of the body to anything less than this magnificence is to force the body to live without its rightful spirit, its rightful form, its right to exultation.
 To be thought ugly or unacceptable because one’s beauty is outside the current fashion is deeply wounding to the natural joy that belongs to the wild nature.
-Women have good reason to refute the psychological and physical standards that are injurious to spiritu and which sever relationship with the wild soul.
+Women have good reason to refute the psychological and physical standards that are injurious to spiritual and which sever relationship with the wild soul.
 It is clear that the instinctive nature of women values body and spirit far more for their ability to be vital, responsive, and enduring than by any measure of appearance.
 This is not to dismiss who or what is considered beautiful by any segment of culture, but to draw a larger circle that embraces all forms of beauty, form, and function.”
-(Dr. Clarissa Pinkola Estes 214-215)
+(Dr. Clarissa Pinkola Estes 214-215; the gendered language in this passage is a bit problematic – feel free to insert “people” instead of women to serve a more expansive reading of this passage).

 Self-love, coming home to your body, is a much needed act of subversion in a culture that profits from self-hatred and escapism.
 I have written additionally about radical self-love and body diversity more here: http://ignitewell-being.com/radical-self-love-on-body-diversity/ (contains additional references and resources)